Information Icon

 ID Needed for Voter Registration

-If you register online you are required to provide a valid Indiana driver's license number or state issued ID number.
-If you register to vote by mail or in person, you are not required to show identification when registering to vote.
-However, if you are a first time voter who registered by mail, you may be required to provide additional documentation that matches the address on your voter registration record.
+• If you register by mail or in person, you are not required to show ID when registering.
+However, if you are registering for the first time by mail, you may later be asked to provide a document that shows your name and current address.

-• Indiana state identification card, with your current name and address
+• An Indiana driver’s license or state ID with your current name and address

-• A current utility bill with your current name and address
+• A current utility bill, bank statement, paycheck, government check, or government document showing your name and current address

 Official Election Results